serginuez/fan-asus-ux333fa/README.md

 Do not trust this script to keep your laptop cool.
 But when there is nothing else...better than nothing

 ## installation and usage
-To install, just make the scripts executable, move them to /usr/local/bin/, and call fan.sh every minute from cron.
+To install, just make the scripts executable, move them to /usr/local/bin/, and call fan.sh every minute from cron like this:
+* * * * * /usr/local/bin/fan.sh cron > /dev/null 2>&1

 There are 2 very basic scripts:
 - fan.sh : if above 60C (configurable value), pulse the fan for a second (also configurable)
 - fanpulse.sh : just pulses the fan for a second

 ## todo
-- don't duplicate code (4 or 5 lines and half of them are duplicated)
 - merge scripts
-- enable some user config
-- make it useful?
--
+- ?